Multipartite Bell-GHZ nonclassicality from interwoven frustrated down-conversion

-In early 90's Mandel and his group performed a two-crystal parametric down conversion experiment in which the interference depended on the level of path-indistinguishability, which led to erasing the knowledge on which of the crystals produced the photons \cite{Zou_1991}.
-However, the configuration allowed to observe only first order interference: it could be monitored by observing just the phase dependence of the detection events at a single detector.
-Later, the Zeilinger group performed an experiment called \textit{frustrated downconversion} \cite{Herzog_1994, HERZ-1995}, the idea of which is described in the Abstract.
-Interference between the two processes, dependent on the phase shifts in idler, signal and pump field modes between the crystals can suppress or enhance the pair production.
-Still, the interference was of the first order.
+{\em Introduction}---In the early 1990s, Mandel's group performed a two-crystal parametric down-conversion experiment in which the observed interference depended on the degree of path indistinguishability, effectively erasing the information about which crystal produced the photons \cite{Zou_1991}.
+The configuration allowed to observe only first order interference: in the rate of detection events at a single detector.
+Later, Zeilinger's group performed an experiment nicknamed \textit{frustrated downconversion} \cite{Herzog_1994, HERZ-1995}, in which a quantum superposition of emissions originating from two separate parametric down-conversion processes gives rise to an observable interference in the two photon emission process.
+This was achieved by aligning the setup such that the signal and idler emission modes emerging from the first crystal are fed into the second crystal and overlap with its signal–idler modes.
+The interference depends on phase shifts in the pump field and signal and idler modes between the crystals.